Kyle Hamilton: 2023 season

 Hamilton was named the starting strong safety for the 2023 season.
 In Week 3 against the Indianapolis Colts, Hamilton tied the NFL and broke the franchise record for sacks in the first half of a game with three.
 He also had nine tackles (seven solo), two tackles for loss, a forced fumble, and a pass deflection.
 However, the Ravens would end up losing 19–22.
 In their Week 4 game against the Browns, Hamilton caught the first interception of his NFL career while also recording five solo tackles and a pass deflection.
 This would seal their 28–3 victory.
 In Week 6 against the Tennessee Titans, Hamilton was ejected for targeting after hitting wide receiver Chris Moore in the head while he was defenseless.
 He was fined $20,524 for the hit.

 In Week 10 against the Browns, Hamilton scored his first NFL touchdown when he tipped a pass from Deshaun Watson to himself to score an 18-yard pick-six to give the Ravens a 7–0 lead on the second play from scrimmage.
 However, the Ravens would end up losing 31–33.
 In Week 14 against the Los Angeles Rams, Hamilton bumped knees with wide receiver Puka Nacua, sidelining him for the remainder of the contest, which ended in 37–31 overtime victory.
 On Christmas Day in Week 16 against the San Francisco 49ers, Hamilton recorded two interceptions as the Ravens won 33–19.
 During the game, however, Hamilton again injured his knee in the fourth quarter and sat out the remainder of the win.
 Despite not finishing the game, he was named AFC Defensive Player of the Week.
 Before the Ravens' Week 17 game against the Miami Dolphins, Hamilton was ruled out.
 Before Week 18, Hamilton was named to the 2023 AFC Pro Bowl Team.

 Hamilton played in 15 games during the 2023 season and started in all 15 of them.
 He tallied 81 total tackles (63 solo), 3.0 sacks, ten tackles for loss, 13 pass deflections, four interceptions, and a defensive touchdown.
+He was ranked 43rd by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 Hamilton was again named as the starting safety for 2024 season.
 Uncharacteristically, the Ravens had one of the worst passing defenses in the NFL at the beginning of the season, although this was due to the poor play of Eddie Jackson and Marcus Williams, which put more stress on Hamilton.
 Both players were eventually replaced by Ar'Darius Washington, who solidified the defense into a much better unit.
 Hamilton had a solid season, finishing with a career-high 107 combined tackles, 2.0 sacks, an interception, nine pass deflections, two forced fumbles, and a fumble recovery.
 He was named to his second consecutive Pro Bowl on January 2, 2025.
+He was ranked 51st by his fellow players on the NFL Top 100 Players of 2025.